telerik/ajax-docs/controls/textbox/accessibility-and-internationalization/wcag-2.0-and-section-508-accessibility-compliance.md

 ## XHTML 1.1

-**RadInput** is fully compliant with the XHTML 1.1 requirement.
+**RadTextBox** is fully compliant with the XHTML 1.1 requirement.

 ## Compliance Level

-1. Telerik RadInput is Level **AA** compliant (in conformance with the **W3C Web Accessibility Guidelines 1.0**).
+1. Telerik RadTextBox is Level **AA** compliant (in conformance with the **W3C Web Accessibility Guidelines 1.0**).

-1. Telerik RadInput satisfies the requirements of **"Section 508"** for software accessibility.
+1. Telerik RadTextBox satisfies the requirements of **"Section 508"** for software accessibility.
 As a result, the component can be used in US Federal Institutions and other organizations, which require software to be accessible to people with disabilities.

 ## Section 508